 A concussion is defined as any trauma to the head that results in a transient disturbance in brain function.
 It is a complex physiologic process of which research is continuing to reveal new developments.
-California Concussion Institute is dedicated to using current diagnosis and treatment methods to keep our athletes safe while making sure they return to the activities they desire.
+California Concussion Institute is dedicated to using current diagnosis and treatment methods to keep our patients/athletes safe while making sure they return to the activities they desire.
 For more information on the definition of a concussion, please click here.

 It is common to be confused as to where you should go when you have a concussion.
 Due to the evolving nature of concussions, multiple providers can be involved with concussion diagnosis and management.